fbaumdicker/SpacerPlacer/README.md

    (see the [ETE Toolkit tutorial](http://etetoolkit.org/docs/latest/tutorial/tutorial_webplugin.html?highlight=x11)).
    Alternatively, you can skip the visualization step by running SpacerPlacer with the option "--no_plot_reconstruction".

+3. Parts of the reconstruction visualization png may be missing, if the size of the image exceeds 2^15 pixels in width and/or height.
+Solution: Either use the pdf output or manually adjust the width and height by using the custom figure size options ("--figsize_rec" and "--dpi_rec").

-3. macOS: We introduced an additional macOS script for mafft.
+4. macOS: We introduced an additional macOS script for mafft.
 We hope this allows the use of SpacerPlacer with Mac OS.
    If you encounter any issues, please let us know.

-4. SpacerPlacer is certainly not perfect.
+5. SpacerPlacer is certainly not perfect.
 If the results are not as expected or errors occur, it might be helpful to:
       - check the logfile (0_logger.log) for errors/warnings,
       - check "0_forward/0_protocol_skipped.csv" and/or "0_reversed/0_protocol_skipped.csv" for skipped groups and the reason (e.g. groups with only one array are skipped),